Skip to main content

 2. Migration Status

-Important: Only use this command when you know the target database.
+Compare applied migrations against the migrations directory.
+Only use when you know the target database.

 atlas migrate status --env <name>